AARNet/Globus-Community/globus-community-australasia/workshops/advanced_globus_workshop/README.md

 <img src="../resources/jupyterlab.png" alt="Jupyterlab" width="1000"/>

 ### Creating and populating guest collections with a User App in a Jupyter Notebook
-We will use the Jupyter notebook `jupyter_notebooks/Create guest collections.ipynb` which uses several Globus SDK components to create guest collections in your brand-new mapped collection on your VM.
+We will use the Jupyter notebook `jupyter_notebooks/1.
+Create guest collections.ipynb` which uses several Globus SDK components to create guest collections in your brand-new mapped collection on your VM.
 This script is not particularly pretty, but it gets the job done.

 Open the notebook, and fill in values for the following constants.
 You can find the Globus hostname to put in `GLOBUS_HOSTS` by looking at the output of the